Discover the Top 5 XDR Use Cases for Today’s Cyber Threat Landscape

 APTs are complex, multi-vector attacks that can remain unnoticed for a long period.
 XDR’s comprehensive visibility across different layers helps spot these threats early, preventing them from becoming worse.

 As companies shift to cloud services, traditional tools such as EDR and NDR find it hard to offer enough oversight.
-Cloud XDR makes sure that cloud operations are constantly monitored and protected.
+XDR solutions extend threat detection and response capabilities to cloud environments to make sure that cloud operations are constantly monitored and protected.

 This field is ever evolving, and XDR is at the forefront.